qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   find.
 It is fun to have the expanded character set on `_DRA`, to be able to do super- and subscript, unusual brace styles, and for typing the all important: 〇.
-All in all a ton better than any other keyboard I have used, thanks to the _awesomeness of QMK and the Minivan_.
+All in all a ton better than any other keyboard I have used, thanks to the awesomeness of QMK and the Minivan.
   👍🙂

     See keymap.c for more comments.